Electronic-Val/valpoint/README.md

     * /images
     * /includes
     * /uploads
-The first 4 folders are self explanatory in my opinion.
+The first 4 folders are quite self explanatory in my opinion.

 * ### /includes
 This contains all the pure PHP files which include form handlers, database handlers, connections, etc.